vanessapigwin/my_drf_resume/readme.md

 ## References used
 * Django REST Framework documentation
 * Django documentation
-* testdriven.io's Dockerizing Django with Postgres, Gunicorn and Nginx (only used partially for Django and Gunicorn)
+* testdriven.io's Dockerizing Django with Postgres, Gunicorn and Nginx (partially for Django and Gunicorn)